It’s estimated that today there are around one billion disabled people in the world

 Here are the grounds at Normansfield in London where John Langdon Down was the first person to develop a place for people with Down’s Syndrome to live.
 These buildings are now home to the Langdon Down Museum of Learning Disability.

 Dr Langdon Down believed art, music and good food were really important for people with learning disabilities who lived with him at Normansfield.
 He aimed that residents ‘should be surrounded by… both of art and nature… to make life joyous.’

-Our team of volunteers is working in archives across the country to rediscover these histories.
-We will also be holding exhibitions at three major museums in 2017 and 2018.
+Our team of volunteers is worked in archives across the country to rediscover these histories.
+We used the material to hold three major exhibitions in museums in 2017 and 2018.

 The 14th century manuscript on vellum was slightly more magical than the dull late 20th century thank-you letters and anniversary cards!
 Although we have no idea of its relevance as it was pure, incomprehensible Latin.